bpiwowar/pystk2/README.md

 A lot of code was borrowed from [PySTK](https://github.com/philkr/pystk), with some main differences:

 - The code is now quite close to SuperTuxKart (no code deletion) so that SuperTuxKart updates can be easily applied
-- The python building
+- The assets are now downloaded in a "cache" directory (no more data package)
-- (project) races can be run in parallel (for Reinforcement Learning experiments)
+- (project) races can be run in parallel (e.g. for Reinforcement Learning experiments)

 The current source code is based on the SuperTuxKart 1.4 branch.